pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 # Configurator Overview

-This topic tells you about the Tanzu Developer Portal configurator tool, including an overview of this functionality and the use cases it enables.
+This topic tells you about the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) configurator tool, including an overview of this functionality and the use cases it enables.

 ## <a id="diff"></a> Differences Between Customized Portals and the Pre-Built Tanzu Developer Portal